Living with family

 Living with family members does not always run smoothly.
 We look at some of the issues that can be raised below.

 If you are under 25, take a look at our Advice for Young People page – it has lots of information and tips to help you deal with issues that might come up when you live with family members.
 It also has a Support Near You search tool to find organisations that can help you.

-If you live with a person who is not a member of your family and need advice, go to sharing and subletting.
+If you live with a person who is not a member of your family, visit our advice page on sharing and subletting.

 Living with your parents

 As you grow up, it’s only natural that you won’t always see eye to eye with your parents or guardians.